09 Jan Essential Steps For Starting Out In Programmatic Digital Advertising

 5. Utilize HTML5 creative assets.
 Users no longer consume content a single platform.
 Ensure all of your creative is built with HTML5 so that it can easily render on mobile, desktop, and over the top devices.
 HTML5 allows your creative message to reach your target audience wherever, whenever.

 6. Establish Transparency.
 Determine what’s working and what’s not working and run other general campaign diagnostics by establishing reporting transparency.
 Make sure reporting transparency runs through data, media costs, vendor management fees, conversion reporting, and viewability.

-Tip: Work with partners and vendors who provide logins and training for their programmatic advertising solutions.
+Tip: Work with a programmatic advertising agency, partner or vendor who provides logins and training for their programmatic advertising solutions.

-If you have more questions and want to learn more about the details of Programmatic advertising, check out our other blog post on CPM’s in Programmatic Media.
+If you have more questions and want to learn more about the details of Programmatic ad buying, check out our other blog post on CPM’s in Programmatic Media.